Exus Blog Article

 You’re looking to accommodate their needs in order to keep them on your side

 During the first two phases, the emphasis is on helping the customer find a solution.
-The assumption here is that the customer wants to pay but is having trouble; you’re looking to accommodate their needs in order to keep them on your side, minimising the number of cases that move on to the later stages.
+The assumption here is that the customer wants to pay but is having trouble; you’re looking to accommodate their needs in order to keep them on your side, minimizing the number of cases that move on to the later stages.
 The approach is customer-first thinking, focused heavily on asking questions, providing tools and services, taking out the need for stressful and intimidating personal contact, and communicating.

 Beyond this, there are five important approaches to take.